Friends of St. Loys

-The Friends’ principle aim is to organise school events and activities such as the Christmas Fayre, Summer Fête, fitness bootcamp, cake bakes, discos, BBQs, and other events that will capture the children’s imagination and create excitement whilst raising funds for the school and its activities.
+The Friends’ principle aim is to organise school events and activities such as the Christmas Fayre, Summer Fête, cake bakes, discos, BBQs, and other events that will capture the children’s imagination and create excitement whilst raising funds for the school and its activities.
 Money raised from these events goes into the Friends’ Fund.
 We also support St Mary & St Peter’s Lois Weedon Church and Weedon Lois village fundraising activities.

 2016 / 2017 Fundraising

 Last school year we raised money for playground markings.

 - May Day fun run (at the Lois Weedon and Weston May Day Country Fair) – money raised goes to the May Day fair Comittee, we then are able to apply to the committee for donations for a specific fundraiser (e.g. £600 was donated towards the park play equipment).

 - Silverstone Grand Prix Circuit sponsored walk / run / cycle ride

 - Cake bake and second hand uniform sales (also run as one-off events to raise money for other causes suggested by Friends’ members, staff or School Council)

 What is the Friends’ fund used for?